gazebosim/docs/acropolis/comparison.md

 ## Physics

-In Ignition Physics, physics engines are integrated as plugins, so any engine can be integrated without changing the core source code, as it was the case in Gazebo.
+In Gazebo Physics, physics engines are integrated as plugins, so any engine can be integrated without changing the core source code, as it was the case in Gazebo.